 Whether you want to stay close to Cape Town, hit up the popular Stellenbosch, or find a country property far from any town, you’ll have a plethora of options.

-The rooms are lovely, the views delightful, the wine tasting, and there are plenty of other vineyards nearby for tastings as well.
+The rooms are lovely, the views delightful, the wine delicious, and there are plenty of other vineyards nearby for tastings as well.

 Check prices & book your stay at Leipzig Country House & Winery!